art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 ## Requirements
 ### Hardware Requirements

-Keep in mind those are in **addition to your FO4 RAM/VRAM requirements.**
+Keep in mind these are in **addition to your FO4 RAM/VRAM requirements.**

 #### <u>Minimum specifications if using external services </u>
 ##### **DISK SPACE**